 The names of the villagers seem to have a symbolic meaning.
 For example, Mr. Warner gives warnings about what he thinks will happen if they stop having the lottery.
 Write a possible symbolic meaning for the given names.

-Example:

-Mr. Warner He gives a warning .
+Example: Mr. Warner He gives a warning .
 He says if they stop doing the lottery people will go back to living in caves.

 Mr. Graves

 Mr. Summers

-Delacroix

-(hint: what do these words

-mean in

-French?)

-Hutchinson

-(hint: look up

-the year 1637 together with

-this name)
+Mrs. and Mr. Adams

 Answering with Support